QuEraComputing/Bloqade.jl/docs/src/quick-start.md

 we support the following built-in lattice: [`SquareLattice`](@ref), [`KagomeLattice`](@ref), [`HoneycombLattice`](@ref), and more.
 Please refer to [Lattices](@ref) for more detailed guide of lattice related operation.

-!!! tips
-    The lattice in EaRyd is actually defined as general Bravis lattice.
-You can create your own by defining the corresponding lattice vector.
-Check [Bravais Lattice](@ref bravais-lattice)

 ## Create a Waveform